uniring/mailtip/README.md

 - *offsetLeft*
 > The tooltip left offset if required, defaults to 0.

+- *offsetWidth*
+> The tooltip width offset when using `auto` width, to make manual adjustments if it doesn't fit your design well.

 - *zIndex*
 > The zIndex of the tooltip element, defaults to 10000.